michelled/weavly.org/src/activities/creating-loops.md

 ## Tips

 * Set up a large flat surface for items
-* In situations in which the learner is not able to repeat the sequence, slow your pace and work with them to build the repeated sequence step by step
+* In situations where the learner is not able to repeat the sequence, slow the pace and build the repeated sequence step by step with them on an one-on-one basis

 ## Skill Development